vbrabandt2005/General-Scripts/UpdateMe/README.md

 **UpdateMe** is a simple shell script which detects what OS it's running on and proceeds to run the commands to update (& upgrade) the system.

-- Note: cleaning and making it shorter is my next task
+- Note: This is like my second shell program. cleaning and making it shorter is my next task 🥲.

 ## Support